UNCLE-Grasp: A Task-Adapted Framework for Uncertainty-Aware Grasping of Leaf-Occluded Strawberries: Experiments

-This strategy evaluates grasp feasibility across multiple MC-dropout completion samples and applies the geometric filters used in the No-Dropout strategy in addition to uncertainty-aware filtering and the LCB decision rule described in Subsection~\ref{LCB}.
-Although repeated completion and grasp evaluation introduce additional computational cost, we apply standard engineering accelerations to ensure real-time feasibility on physical hardware; these affect runtime only and do not alter the underlying decision logic.
+This strategy evaluates grasp feasibility across multiple MC-dropout completion samples and applies the geometric filters used in the CGNet+Geom (Completed) strategy in addition to uncertainty-aware filtering and the LCB decision rule described in Subsection~\ref{LCB}.
+Although repeated completion and grasp evaluation incur additional computational cost, we apply standard engineering accelerations to ensure real-time feasibility on physical hardware; these affect runtime only and do not alter the underlying decision logic.

 \paragraph{Practical Considerations for Real-Time Deployment} While jaw-object intersection checking contributes non-negligible cost, the dominant runtime overhead arises from repeated point cloud completion and grasp evaluation across MC dropout samples.
 In real-world deployment, we optimize the jaw-object intersection test using a hierarchical strategy: \begin{enumerate} \item \textbf{Bounding box pre-filtering}: Axis-aligned bounding boxes are constructed around each jaw line with padding $\tau$, allowing rapid rejection of distant points. \item \textbf{Candidate restriction}: Point-to-line distance checks are performed only for points within the bounding boxes. \item \textbf{Vectorized computation}: Remaining distance calculations are implemented using NumPy broadcasting, avoiding per-point Python loops. \end{enumerate}